MicrosoftDocs/azure-devops-docs/docs/repos/git/repo-health.md

 ## Number of reachable objects

 This parameter indicates the number of objects in the repository, which are accessible from any reference or tag.
-Please note that this includes not only files (blobs), but also directories, commits, and tags.
+Objects include not only files (blobs), but also directories, commits, and tags.
 More details [Git-Internals-Git-Objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects).

-The greater the number of objects, the longer Git takes to traverse the repository’s history.
-This could impact pages displaying the history of commits, and other objects.
-Additionally ADO's implementation has a hard limit, Azure Repos cannot contain more than 10 million objects in a single repository.
+The greater the number of objects, the longer Git takes to traverse the repository’s history affecting time to display the history of commits, and other objects.
+Additionally ADO's implementation has a hard limit object limit.
+Azure Repos can't contain more than 10 million objects in a single repository.

 ## Number of refs

-This displays the total number of references in the repository.
+"Number of refs" displays the total number of references in the repository.

 If your Git repository contains more than 10,000 refs, you should consider enabling [Limited Refs](https://learn.microsoft.com/previous-versions/azure/devops/all/git/limited-refs?view=tfs-2018).
 As the number of refs increases, so does the data that needs to be negotiated between the client and server.
-The more data that has to be negotiated, the heavier the load on the server and the more data that potentially is transferred to the client, all of which can lead to a degraded user experience.
+The more data that has to be negotiated the heavier the load on the server and the more data that potentially is transferred to the client causing a degraded user experience.

 ## Number of reachable blobs

-This displays the total number of reachable [blob](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) files in the repository.
+"Number of reachable blobs" displays the total number of reachable [blob](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) files in the repository.

 We recommend maintaining a reasonable number of blob files, as mentioned in the `Number of reachable objects`.
 It’s also important to reserve some space for objects of other types.

 ## Number of reachable trees

-This shows the total number of reachable [tree](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects#_tree_objects) objects in the repository.
+"Number of reachable trees" shows the total number of reachable [tree](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects#_tree_objects) objects in the repository.

 We recommend maintaining a reasonable number of tree objects, as suggested in the section on `Number of reachable objects`.
 It’s also crucial to allocate some space for objects of other types.

 ## Number of reachable commits

-This parameter represents the total number of reachable [commit](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects#_git_commit_objects) objects in the repository.
+"Number of reachable commits" parameter represents the total number of reachable [commit](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects#_git_commit_objects) objects in the repository.

 We recommend keeping a reasonable number of commit objects, as advised in the `Number of reachable objects` section.
 It’s also essential to reserve some space for objects of other types.

 ## Number of reachable tags

-This displays the total number of reachable  [tag](https://git-scm.com/book/en/v2/Git-Internals-Git-References#_tags) objects in the repository.
+"Number of reachable tags" displays the total number of reachable  [tag](https://git-scm.com/book/en/v2/Git-Internals-Git-References#_tags) objects in the repository.

-Please note that tags need to be transferred to the client for every fetch, even if your clone is up-to-date.
+Tags need to be transferred to the client for every fetch, even if your clone is up-to-date.
 Therefore, it’s advisable to limit them to a few tens of thousands at most.

 We recommend keeping a reasonable number of tag objects, as advised in the `Number of reachable objects` section.
 It’s also essential to reserve some space for objects of other types.